top of page

 Search

-• Writer's pictureMiles Stephenson
+Writer's pictureMiles Stephenson

 Ranking George Miller's Five Mad Max Films from Wonky to Genius

-Mad Max Beyond Thunderdome (1985) — 5th Place
+Mad Max Beyond Thunderdome (1985)

 ——————————————————————————————————————————————————————————

-Furiosa: A Mad Max Saga (2024) — 4th Place
+Furiosa: A Mad Max Saga (2024)

 This is partly because Furiosa is the first film in the series to cover 15 years, to attempt a sweeping epic that reveals a character’s whole life and all the decisions that defined them.
 Past Mad Max films took place in the timetable of days, showing only slices of character’s lives, hinting at the periphery with flashbacks.
 We didn't have to be fully involved in Max's life in Road Warrior; we just had to get in the car, shut up, and watch him drive.
-Furiosa's timetable changes this as we are now required to be deeply invested in her personal story arc to stay engaged, in her emotional traumas, in her odyssey to return to a home we barely see.
+Furiosa's timetable changes this as we are now required to be deeply invested in her personal arc to stay engaged, in her emotional traumas, in her odyssey to return to a homeland we barely see.
 And this for me is a weakness in a film that has fundamentally nothing profound to say about revenge, or about post-apocalyptic life, or about a woman's trauma.
-Older Mad Max films weren't "profound," they were something better, visually arresting.
+Older Mad Max films weren't "profound," they were something better, visually arresting and entertaining.
 By placing this burden of character and story on Anya Taylor-Joy's Furiosa, the film runs itself into a dead end.

 ——————————————————————————————————————————————————————————